JayOfferdahl/managr/README.md

 * fill out the information (can leave email blank)

 ### .Gitignore
 The .gitignore currently ignores `local_settings.py` in order for everyone to maintain their own local development settings.
-It also ignores files ending with `.pyc` which are compiled files that are generated on the fly.
+It also ignores files ending with `.pyc` which are compiled files that are generated on the fly (**NOTE:** Do NOT commit any files ending with .pyc).
 These will always be changing with no relevant impact to source code of the project so they are ignored (more to come).